MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/05-create-a-dataflow.md

 ---
 lab:
-    title: 'Create a dataflow'
+  title: Create a dataflow
-    module: 'Prepare data for tabular models in Power BI'
+  module: Prepare data for tabular models in Power BI
+  description: In this task, you will create a dataflow that represents a consistent definition of date-related data.
+  duration: 45 minutes
+  level: 300
+  islab: true
 ---

 # Create a dataflow